 Nominate a Team Leader for the audit.
 The team leader should have the necessary authority, management ability and skills and the legitimacy regarding the performance of the audit mission (certification, knowledge of the audited domain etc.).
 Consider using of external resources when additional knowledge, skills and other competencies are needed.

-The results of resource deployment will be documented in “Audit Programme” (AP) (annex 5) and will contribute to the chapter 7 of the EPM.
+The results of resource deployment will be documented in “Audit Program” (AP) (annex 5) and will contribute to the chapter 7 of the EPM.

 Documentation that evidences conformance with Standard 2030 could include the internal audit plan, which contains the estimated schedule of audit engagements and resources allocated.
 Additionally, a post-audit comparison of budgeted hours to actual hours may be documented to validate that resources were deployed effectively.

 2.2.5.
-Documenting the Audit programme
+Documenting the Audit program

-IIA Standard 2240 – “Engagement Work Programme” states that when developing the work program, internal auditors must consider the nature, extent, and timing of the audit tests required to achieve the engagement objectives.
+IIA Standard 2240 – “Engagement Work Program” states that when developing the work program, internal auditors must consider the nature, extent, and timing of the audit tests required to achieve the engagement objectives.
 Each engagement procedure in the work program should be designed to test a particular control that addresses risk.

-The result of application of this standard is the Audit Programme, which represents the final part of the engagement planning, providing the link between the planning phase and the fieldwork phase of the engagement.
-The „Audit Programme” is a document within EPM describing the detailed information about fieldwork.
+The result of application of this standard is the Audit Program, which represents the final part of the engagement planning, providing the link between the planning phase and the fieldwork phase of the engagement.
+The „Audit Program” is a document within EPM describing the detailed information about fieldwork.
 The format of the document may vary by engagement or organization.
 Commonly used formats include standard templates or checklists to document completion of planning steps, memoranda that summarize tasks to be completed and additional information in the risk and control matrix.
 Well documented work programs assist in communicating roles, responsibilities and tasks to the members of the engagement team.

-The Audit Programme is based on the engagement objectives and scope settled in EPM.
+The Audit Program is based on the engagement objectives and scope settled in EPM.
 It typically includes resource deployment plans and describes the techniques or methodologies that will be used to conduct the engagement (e.g., sampling techniques).
-The results will be documented in “Audit Programme” (AP) (annex 5) and will contribute to the chapter 7 of the EPM.
-Audit Programme must be approved by internal audit management before the commencement of audit fieldwork.
+The results will be documented in “Audit Program” (AP) (annex 5) and will contribute to the chapter 7 of the EPM.
+Audit Program must be approved by internal audit management before the commencement of audit fieldwork.
 However, with new information and knowledge gained during fieldwork, the audit program may be adjusted, subject to prompt approval by internal audit management.

-For engagement management purposes, the auditors may use an “Executed Audit Programme” (annex 5a) that will facilitate an overall opinion on the internal controls.
+For engagement management purposes, the auditors may use an “Executed Audit Program” (annex 5a) that will facilitate an overall opinion on the internal controls.
 This document contains most of the information for fieldwork (except resource deployment).
 Additionally, the results of the fieldwork are included here and an overall opinion is delivered.

 3. Supplementary guidance